Degree: Bachelor of Arts

 The Chinese major at Union offers a unique opportunity to become immersed in the world's most widely spoken language and one of its most fascinating cultures.

 Outside the classroom setting, there are plenty of ways for Chinese majors to immerse themselves in speaking and thinking in this poetic language.
-You'll be exposed to film series and speakers, as well as gatherings at the Chinese Language Table in the Reamer Campus Center "pit."
-The Asian Student Union sponsors numerous events and discussions about current Asian and Asian-American issues.
+You'll be exposed to film series and speakers, as well as gatherings of the Chinese Language Table in Reamer Campus Center.
+The Asian Student Union sponsors events and discussions about current Asian and Asian American issues.
 Union students also get involved in the annual Pan-Asian American Workshop with other local colleges.
 And those with a passion for Asian culture may live with like-minded students (typically 8-10 residents) in Thurston House, a popular campus theme house that hosts discussions with faculty members and other programs open to the campus community.

 - Communications and development specialist, Youth for Understanding, Washington, D.C.
 Analyst, ChinaVest, Shanghai